-The most significant investments in 2016 consisted of immobilising development expenses amounting to more than $\in 0.4$ million, and in IT resources and production networks for $\in 2.8$ million.
+The most significant investments in 2017 consisted of immobilising development expenses amounting to more than €0.7 million, and in IT resources and networks and in production resources for €3.9 million.

-The information relative to issuer's development expenses are given in chapter 11.1 of this reference document.
+The information relative to the issuer's development expenses are given in chapter 11.1 of this reference document.